 Everybody Knew Already: Played straight and averted.
 While no attempts are made whatsoever to hide Yoku Man's status as a secret character, all the important plot details have been kept confidential (well, except one, if anyone relies on Trailers Always Spoil below).

-Fake Difficulty: The game's main flaw, primarily dealing with technical issues regarding controllers (though workarounds exist).
+There are technical issues regarding controllers (though workarounds exist).

 Fake Longevity: Caused by an incredible difficulty level and long stages, among other things.
 Megaphil X attempted to justify this by saying that he wanted to make the wait for the game worth it, and not have players beat it quickly.